PPIE Strategy (2026 - 2027)

 Our goals

-Goal 1: To promote the King’s Clinical Research Facility, our research and work in a way that attracts members of the public (to join our public involvement group, and to engage with relevant events)
+1. To promote the NIHR King’s Clinical Research Facility, our research and work in a way that attracts members of the public (to join our public involvement group, and to engage with relevant events)

-Goal 2: Offer a first-class experience for members of the public who visit the King’s Clinical Research Facility and are involved in our work
+2. Offer a first-class experience for members of the public who visit the NIHR King’s Clinical Research Facility and are involved in our work

-Goal 3: To engage and educate young people and academic institutions on the work of the King’s Clinical Research Facility and the importance of PPIE
+3. To engage and educate young people and academic institutions on the work of the NIHR King’s Clinical Research Facility and the importance of PPIE

 Our action plan